 process, our design teams typically consider ways to improve energy efficiency and water conservation and to develop recycling infrastructure where feasible.
 See a global list of environmentally sustainable building projects.

-volatile organic compound paints and flooring, and other sustainable materials in the interior finishes, workstations, outdoor areas, and cafeteria.
+or no volatile organic compound paints and flooring, and other sustainable materials in the interior finishes, workstations, outdoor areas, and cafeteria.
 We have special hybrid and electric vehicle charging

 stations and a vegetable and herb garden that is managed by Associates, which was put on hold when the office was closed due to the pandemic.
 We purchased renewable energy credits to offset the electricity

-Method, an environmental assessment method and rating system for buildings) for the design based on the building’s environmental sustainability credentials.
+Assessment Method, an environmental assessment method and rating system for buildings) for the design based on the building’s environmental sustainability credentials.
 We chose building materials with

-carbon emissions and are working with lumber companies that meet environmental standards to help promote responsible forestry.
+low embodied carbon emissions and are working with lumber companies that meet environmental standards to help promote responsible forestry.
 Additionally, we have updated fixtures in our bathrooms to help